johsteffens/beth/doc/bcore/btcl.md

 ## What it is

-BTCL is a simple and easy to use text based weakly typed functional language to construct an object.
+BTCL is a simple, easy to use, text based and weakly typed functional language.
+Its purpose is constructing an object.

 BTCL is backward compatible to [BTML](btml.md).

 ## Constructive Language
 I use the term ***constructive language*** to specify a language specialized for object construction.
 It can be placed somewhere between mere markup and general purpose programming.
-It provides variables, operators and functions but only limited interactivity.
+It has the marks of a mature language but offers limited interactivity.
 It is intended to represent a state rather than a process.

 Specifically: